 Mental health is a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
 (World Health Organization)

-Our School is a Voluntary Aided Church of England Primary School.
+Within our federation, both schools are Voluntary Aided Church of England Primary Schools.
 As such this policy is underpinned by our Vision Statement and Core Christian Values of Respect, Trust and Friendship.